HCBravoLab/MicrobiomeSC/README.md

 # MicrobiomeSC

-This project is the first module of secureSeq, a suite secure sequencing analysis tools that is in development.
+This project is the first module of secureSeq, a suite of secure sequencing analysis tools that is in development.

 The paper for this project is available at http://biorxiv.org/content/early/2015/09/02/025999.